SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 end
 ```

 We've changed the arity of `product_of_equals_twenty_twenty` to take in two arguments.
-The second argument will be the product of the two numbers that sum to `2020`, and it will default to nil.
+The second argument will be the product of the two numbers that sum to `2020`, and it will default to `nil`.

-So, when this function is invoked with a list,
+So, when our function is invoked with a list,

 ```elixir
 Accountant.product_of_equals_twenty_twenty([979, 1721, 366, 299, 675, 1456])